Sewadius/currency_converter_api/README.md

 *New*:
 - added module `service.py` for some functions and data
 - input for `amount` is ready with `,` replace and check negative
+- finished work with step-by-step input from user
+- using `calculation.py` for converting and getting the result

 *Fixes*:
 - removed error message for `show` command